 Who Was Muhammad?

-Muhammad is the prophet and founder of Islam.
-Born in Mecca in 570, most of his early life was spent as a merchant.
+Muhammad was the prophet and founder of Islam.
+Most of his early life was spent as a merchant.
 At age 40, he began to have revelations from Allah that became the basis for the Koran and the foundation of Islam.
 By 630 he had unified most of Arabia under a single religion.
 As of 2015, there are over 1.8 billion Muslims in the world who profess, “There is no God but Allah, and Muhammad is his prophet.”

 The Life of Muhammad

 Muhammad was born around 570, AD in Mecca (now in Saudi Arabia).
 His father died before he was born and he was raised first by his grandfather and then his uncle.
 He belonged to a poor but respectable family of the Quraysh tribe.
 The family was active in Meccan politics and trade.

 Many of the tribes living in the Arabian Peninsula at the time were nomadic, trading goods as they crisscrossed the desert.
 Most tribes were polytheistic, worshipping their own set of gods.
 The town of Mecca was an important trading and religious center, home to many temples and worship sites where the devoted prayed to the idols of these gods.
 The most famous site was the Kaaba (meaning cube in Arabic).
 It is believed to have been built by Abraham (Ibrahim to Muslims) and his son Ismail.
 Gradually the people of Mecca turned to polytheism and idolatry.
 Of all the gods worshipped, it is believed that Allah was considered the greatest and the only one without an idol.